Terms of Service

 6.4 EU/EEA right of withdrawal

-If you're a consumer in the EU or EEA, you have a statutory right to withdraw from a purchase of digital content within 14 days of the purchase date, in line with the EU Consumer Rights Directive (Directive 2011/83/EU).
+If you are a consumer in the EU or EEA, you have a statutory right to withdraw from a purchase of digital content within 14 days of the purchase date, in line with the EU Consumer Rights Directive (Directive 2011/83/EU).

-Plutonium is a digital service that's delivered immediately upon purchase.
-Before each purchase, we'll ask you to (i) expressly consent to performance beginning during the withdrawal period, and (ii) acknowledge that you'll lose your right of withdrawal once the digital content is provided.
-We'll then provide you with confirmation of this consent.
+Plutonium is a digital service delivered immediately on purchase.
+Before each purchase, you will be asked to (i) expressly consent to performance beginning during the withdrawal period, and (ii) acknowledge that you will lose your right of withdrawal once the digital content is provided.
+Confirmation of this consent will then be provided to you.
 This consent is collected before every transaction.
 By confirming, you waive your right of withdrawal for that specific purchase in accordance with Article 16(m) of the Directive, as amended by Directive (EU) 2019/2161.

-If you haven't given this consent, or if the digital content hasn't yet been fully provided, you may exercise your right of withdrawal by contacting support@fluxer.app within 14 days.
-You don't need to give a reason.
-We'll process the refund without undue delay and no later than 14 days after we're informed of your decision, using the same payment method unless you expressly agree otherwise.
+If you have not given this consent, or if the digital content has not yet been fully provided, you may exercise your right of withdrawal by contacting support@fluxer.app within 14 days.
+No reason is needed.
+The refund is processed without undue delay and no later than 14 days after we are informed of your decision, using the same payment method unless you expressly agree otherwise.

-This waiver applies only to the EU/EEA statutory right of withdrawal and doesn't affect non-waivable consumer rights under other applicable laws.
+This waiver applies only to the EU/EEA statutory right of withdrawal and does not affect non-waivable consumer rights under other applicable laws.

 6.5 Gift code refunds

 Gift purchases are eligible for self-service refunds under the same terms as subscriptions (Section 6.3).
-When a gift purchase is refunded, the recipient loses access to premium benefits from the time we process the refund, and we may let the affected user know.
+When a gift purchase is refunded, the recipient loses access to premium benefits from the time the refund is processed, and the affected user may be notified.

 6.6 Failed payments

-If a payment fails, we'll automatically retry a reasonable number of times, and we may charge backup payment methods you've added.
-We may suspend or downgrade premium features until payment succeeds, and you remain responsible for any unpaid amounts.
+If a payment fails, we automatically retry a reasonable number of times and may charge backup payment methods you have added.
+Premium features may be suspended or downgraded until payment succeeds, and you remain responsible for any unpaid amounts.

-We're not responsible for fees, charges, or penalties your bank or financial institution imposes in connection with failed payments or chargebacks.
+Fees, charges, or penalties imposed by your bank or financial institution in connection with failed payments or chargebacks are not our responsibility.

 6.7 Chargebacks and payment disputes

-If you think there's a billing error or unauthorised charge, please try the self-service refund option or contact support@fluxer.app first.
-This is usually the fastest way to sort things out.
+If you think there is a billing error or unauthorised charge, try the self-service refund option or contact support@fluxer.app first.
+That is usually the fastest way to resolve it.

 You can always exercise your non-waivable rights under applicable law to dispute charges through your bank or payment provider.
-When we receive notice of a chargeback, we may temporarily disable premium purchases on the account while the dispute is under review, adjust the recipient's premium entitlement for disputed gift purchases, and request additional information to investigate.
+When notice of a chargeback reaches us, premium purchases on the account may be temporarily disabled while the dispute is under review, the recipient's premium entitlement may be adjusted for disputed gift purchases, and additional information may be requested to investigate.

 Fraudulent chargebacks or bad-faith payment disputes may result in enforcement action.
 Stripe or your payment provider may also contact you directly.